Chief Keef: Legal issues

 On January 27, 2011, Chief Keef was apprehended on charges of heroin manufacture and distribution.
 As a juvenile offender, he was determined to be a "delinquent", rather than guilty of his charges, and served time under house arrest.
 In December 2011, he left his grandmother's home holding a coat over his hands in front of his waistband.
 A policeman stopped to question the rapper.
 He dropped the coat, flashed a handgun and ran away.

 Officers chased the then-16-year-old Chief Keef, who turned around several times and pointed the gun at them.
 The policemen "discharged their weapons" but missed.
 They caught him and recovered the loaded pistol.
 Chief Keef was charged with three counts of aggravated assault with a firearm on a police officer and aggravated unlawful use of a weapon.
 He was also given a misdemeanor charge for resisting arrest.
-He was held in the Cook County Juvenile Detention Center until a judge sentenced him to home confinement at his grandmother's house.
+He was held in the Cook County Juvenile Detention Center for four weeks until a judge sentenced him to house arrest at his grandmother's house.

 On September 5, 2012, Chicago Police stated Chief Keef was being investigated for a possible connection to the shooting death of fellow rapper and Englewood resident, Joseph Coleman, who performed under the stage name "Lil JoJo".
 This began after Chief Keef had mocked his death on Twitter, which he later claimed was the result of his account being hacked.
 Coleman's mother has openly maintained Chief Keef paid to have her son killed.

 Cook County prosecutors asked a judge to remand him to juvenile detention for alleged parole violations on October 17, 2012.
 This was in response to a video interview he held at a shooting range which included footage of him discharging a firearm.
 A hearing was set for November 20, 2012, which was subsequently delayed and moved up to January 15, 2013.
 The court ordered Pitchfork Media, which had posted the now removed video, to provide the interview's footage.

 On December 31, 2012, Chief Keef was issued a judicial summons for a new and unrelated alleged parole violation.
 Prosecutors claimed he failed to notify his juvenile parole officer of a change of address.
 A hearing was set for January 2, 2013.
 Although prosecutors requested that he be jailed, Cook County judge Carl Anthony Walker allowed him to remain free, saying he had not been presented with "any credible evidence" to warrant incarceration.